Grumman F-14 Tomcat: Full-scale development

 Upon winning the contract for the F-14, Grumman greatly expanded its Calverton, Long Island, New York facility for evaluating the aircraft.
 Much of the testing, including the first of many compressor stalls and multiple ejections, took place over Long Island Sound.
 To save time and avoid cancellation by the new presidential administration, the Navy skipped the prototype phase and jumped directly to full-scale development; the Air Force took a similar approach with its McDonnell Douglas F-15 Eagle.
-The F-14 first flew on 21 December 1970, just 22 months after Grumman was awarded the contract, and reached initial operational capability (IOC) in 1973.
-The United States Marine Corps was initially interested in the F-14 as an F-4 Phantom II replacement; going so far as to send officers to Fighter Squadron One Twenty-Four (VF-124) to train as instructors.
-The Marine Corps pulled out of any procurement when the development of the stores' management system for ground attack munitions was not pursued.
+The F-14 first flew on 21 December 1970, just 22 months after Grumman was awarded the contract.
+The fighter reached initial operational capability (IOC) in 1973.
+The United States Marine Corps was initially interested in the F-14 as an F-4 Phantom II replacement, going so far as to send officers to Fighter Squadron One Twenty-Four (VF-124) to train as instructors.
+The Marine Corps pulled out of any procurement when the development of the stores' management system for ground attack munitions was not pursued and decided the upcoming F-18 fit their role better.
 An air-to-ground capability was not developed until the 1990s.

 Firing trials involved launches against simulated targets of various types, from cruise missiles to high-flying bombers.
 AIM-54 Phoenix missile testing from the F-14 began in April 1972.
 The longest single Phoenix launch was successful against a target at a range of 110 nmi in April 1973.
-Another unusual test was made on 22 November 1973, when six missiles were fired within 38 seconds at Mach 0.78 and 24800 ft; four scored direct hits, one broke lock and missed, and one was declared "no test" after the radar signature augmentation in the target drone (which increased the apparent radar signature of the tiny drone to the size of a MiG-21) failed, causing the missile to break track.
-This gave a tested success rate of 80%, since effectively only 5 missiles were tested.
-This was the most expensive single test of air to air missiles ever performed at that time.
+Another unusual test was made on 22 November 1973, when six missiles were fired within 38 seconds at Mach 0.78 and 24800 ft; four scored direct hits, one broke the lock and missed, and one was declared "no test" after the radar signature augmentation in the target drone (which increased the apparent radar signature of the tiny drone to the size of a MiG-21) failed, causing the missile to break track.
+This gave a tested success rate of 80% since effectively only 5 missiles were tested.
+This was the most expensive single test of air-to-air missiles ever performed at that time.